Capability Clarity

 The logic for using the process capability indices is outlined in the flowchart shown in Figure 1.
 Here, efforts always begin with characterization (to learn more about characterization click here).
 When a process is characterized as predictable, the logic on the left side of the flowchart is followed.
 In these instances, the underlying causal system is influenced by only common causes of routine variation.
 While many in number, common causes are minimal in their effect.
 Thus, a predictable process will change very little over time.
 Observations collected from a predictable process can be used to compute summary statistics that both describe properties of the data and estimate process parameters (like the process capability indices).

 When a process is characterized as unpredictable, the logic on the right side of the flowchart is followed.
 In these instances, the underlying causal system is influenced by both common causes of routine variation and assignable causes of exceptional variation.
 While few in number, assignable causes are dominant in their effect.
 Thus, the underlying causal system will bounce and shift in unpredictable ways.
 Observations collected from an unpredictable process can be used to compute summary statistics but those summary statistics ONLY describe properties of the data.
-Attempts to use these statistics to estimate process parameters (like the process capability indices) are functionally meaningless.
-This is because the underlying causal system is always changing.
+Attempts to use these statistics to estimate process parameters (like the process capability indices) are functionally meaningless because the underlying causal system is always changing.
 The only time process parameters are well-defined is when a process is operated predictably.

 Figure 1.
 Flowchart outlining the logic for when the process capability indices are reliable.